-In 2014, the National Insider Threat Task Force (NITTF) published its "Guide to Accompany the National Insider Threat Policy and Minimum Standards" to orient U.S. Government departments and agencies to the various concepts and requirements embedded within the national program.
-Of course, many things can change in a span of three years.
-The threat landscape continually evolves, technology shifts rapidly, and organizations change in response to various pressures.
+The National Insider Threat Task Force (NITTF) published its "Guide to Accompany the National Insider Threat Policy and Minimum Standards" to orient U.S. Government departments and agencies to the various concepts and requirements embedded within the national program.
+Of course, the threat landscape continually evolves as technology rapidly shifts and organizations change in response to various pressures.
 Thus, the insider threat mission is a dynamic effort requiring constant evaluation, fresh perspectives, and updated approaches.

-As a result, the NITTF is releasing the 2017 Guide: A Compendium of Best Practices to Accompany the National Insider Threat Minimum Standards.
-This product is an update to the 2014 "Guide to Accompany the National Insider Threat Policy and Minimum Standards," but with new emphasis on alignment with the national minimum standards so that departments and agencies can fully interpret and meet all of the requirements.
-Furthermore, this 2017 guide contains best practices to help insider threat managers overcome common challenges and establish functional programs with fewer complications.
+As a result, the NITTF has released the 2024 "Guide: A Compendium of Best Practices to Accompany the National Insider Threat Minimum Standards."
+This product is an update to the 2017 "Guide to Accompany the National Insider Threat Policy and Minimum Standards," but with new emphasis on alignment with the national minimum standards so that departments and agencies can fully interpret and meet all of the requirements.
+Furthermore, this guide contains best practices to help insider threat managers overcome common challenges and establish functional programs with fewer complications.